 I rode on loops of panic attacks and fears, growing to expect them, welcome them, considering myself to be accomplished only if I felt a pit of anxious nerves grow when I looked at my list of things to do.

 I had become my own worst enemy.
 I fed myself moments of anxiety to feel alive.
 I was a failure if I had nothing to do.
 Relaxation soon became triggering, because what was life if I wasn’t freaking out about my next thing to do?

 I thought that if I rode the waves of anxiety, that I could somehow manage it.
 That somehow it would stop growing, stop overtaking my decisions, stop ruling my life.

-It was a stupid wish.
+It was a ridiculous wish.
 The more I let my anxiety rule my life, the bigger it grew.

 I found respite in the few friends who let me be myself, gave me space and understanding when I just needed to curl up and cry, the thoughts spiraling and deteriorating as the anxiety ruled my life more and more.

-The day I started taking anxiety pills, my head and heart felt clear for the first time in forever.
+The day I started taking medication, my head and heart felt clear – for the first time in forever.
 I could finally breathe without coughing from the anxiety attack that would inevitably bubble into my lungs.

 I am finally fearless again.